Is There Anything Wrong with Writing 500 Word Blog Posts?

 With these three things in mind, 500 words proved to be a good baseline.
 Blog posts could be successful at 400, or 350, or 300 words, but 500 became a good breaking point where the post was more likely to rank than not, and these were affordable enough to potentially work at volume.
 Remember, this was back in the relatively early days of content marketing, so standards were a lot lower.
 You weren't competing against sites with 2,000-word blog posts, you were competing with sites that just got hammered for having duplicate content.

-Marketing Advertorial for 500 Words
+Marketing Advertorial For 500 Words

 The bar was very low and easy to clear, and sites that could crank out thousands of 500-word blog posts were doing so successfully before being affected by algorithm updates and rising competition.
 That was almost a decade ago, and yet, this 500 word "gold standard" is still being tossed around.
 There are millions of articles that still reference it, even though this is a very outdated standard.